transfer banner

 If you like to use hiking poles we recommend you bring your own pair of poles with you from home.
 If you're travelling with hiking poles on a plane just make sure that they are in your check-in baggage as you will be unable to take them as carry-on.

-Your guides will also have some spare sets of hiking poles in the vehicle just in case!
+Your guides will also have enough hiking poles in the vehicle for one per person just in case!

 We recommend a mid-height hiking boot with decent ankle support for all of our trips.
 Salomon and Merrell are two of the most popular boot brands worn by our guests but don't rush out to buy new boots if you already own some.
 The most important thing about hiking boots is that they are supportive, and comfortable for you and that they are broken in before your trip